 What is Mohs surgery?

 Mohs micrographic surgery is a highly specialized, single-procedure, outpatient treatment for skin cancer that is highly effective against new and recurrent skin cancers.
-Dr. Fischer performs Mohs surgery on BCC and SCC lesions in the Southside Dermatology & Skin Cancer Surgery Center office with local anesthesia.
+Dr. Fischer performs Mohs surgery on BCC and SCC lesions in the Southside Dermatology and Skin Cancer Surgery office with local anesthesia.
 You can have Mohs surgery to remove skin cancer anywhere on your body, including your:

 Mohs surgery is considered the gold-standard procedure for treating many common skin cancers.